Horse Leg Anatomy

 Now, let’s talk about the elbow.
 Just like humans, horses have an elbow, and it’s connected to the ulna and radius, which make up the forearm.
 In humans, these two bones are separate, allowing for rotation of our forearm and hand.

-But in horses, the ulna and radius are fused together, making the forearm a more solid and stable structure.
+But in horses, the ulna and radius are fused together, making the foreleg a more solid and stable structure.
 This fusion gives horses more strength in their legs for supporting their body weight and running, but it sacrifices the rotational flexibility we humans have.

 Think of it like this: a horse’s forearm is a solid, strong rod—perfect for running fast and withstanding impact, but not made for the delicate movements we can make with our arms.